player-red/law-school-notes/src/site/notes/Ananya's Notes.md

 <center><h1>HOME</h1></center>
+<h2>NOTICE: Legal notes added</h2>
 <h2>Instructions</h2>
-How to access all the notes I publish + the mind maps:
+How to access all the notes I publish + the mind maps:p

 - Click the menu icon (for mobile users/split screen on pc).
 - Expand the relevant folders and access notes.